 We will send you home with written instructions for how to take care of yourself after your surgery.
 You will also be evaluated no later than the day after your procedure and monitored during your recovery period.
 We encourage you to call us if you have any questions at all.

-Some bruising, swelling, and discomfort is expected after surgery.
+Some bruising, swelling, and discomfort are expected after surgery.
 Swelling is usually the last side effect to go away.
 If you experience pain, you can take oral medications.
 Non-prescription meds are often sufficient, but if you need something stronger, you may use the prescription provided in your surgery packet.

 You may wear a soft sports bra or a camisole top with a built-in shelf bra for a period of time, and you will be more comfortable sleeping on your back for approximately four weeks.
 You must avoid heavy lifting and any strenuous activity or “straining” for two weeks.